Khulikaroj/Multi-Blockchain-Wallet-in-Python/README.md

 - `python wallet.py`

 ## 5. How to use functions to transfer coins?
-To transfer coins, use these functions,
+To transfer coins, use these functions in Anaconda Prompt,
+- `from wallet import *`
 - `create_tx(COIN_NAME,"ADD SENDER ACCOUNT","ADD RECIPIENT ACCOUNT",AMOUNT)`
 - `send_tx(COIN_NAME,"ADD SENDER ACCOUNT","ADD RECIPIENT ACCOUNT",AMOUNT)`